 Implementing staggered shifts may be possible for personnel performing duties which are necessary to be performed on-site but perhaps less sensitive to being accomplished only within core business hours.
 As possible, management will identify opportunities for staff to work outside core business hours as a strategy of limiting exposure.
-Regardless of changes in start and end times of shifts, CiTi will ensure that employees are provided with their typical or contracted minimum work hours per week.
 Staggering shifts requires: